Rhode Island Court Records

 How to Find Out If Someone Has A Warrant Online

-In Rhode Island, the majority of state and local law enforcement agencies permit users to perform a warrant search online.
-One can begin by going to the official website of the Rhode Island Judiciary, for instance.
+In Rhode Island, most state and local law enforcement agencies permit users to perform a warrant search online.
+For instance, searchers may begin by going to the Rhode Island Judiciary's official website.
 The Public Portal of the judiciary enables users to look up warrants and court documents.
 Users must either register for an account or sign in with an existing one.
-After logging in, users can use the "Smart Search" function to enter the required information, including the person's name or case number, to locate active warrants.
+After logging in, users may use the "Smart Search" function to enter the required information, including the person's name or case number, to locate active warrants.

-Furthermore, instructions on how to obtain warrant information are frequently available on the websites of the local police department and the Rhode Island State Police.
-Warrant search services are also provided by certain third-party websites, however it's important to make sure these websites are trustworthy and secure.
+Furthermore, instructions on obtaining warrant information are frequently available on the websites of the local police department and the Rhode Island State Police.
+Certain third-party websites also provide warrant search services; however, it's important to make sure these websites are trustworthy and secure.
 It is advised to verify immediately with the Rhode Island Judiciary or the local police department for complete and current information.

 How Long Do Warrants Last in Rhode Island?